bencentra/todont/README.md

 php -S localhost:7999
 ```

-The API is now accessible at http://localhost:7999/todont.php.
+The API is now accessible at http://localhost:7999/todont.php

 ## Running unit tests

 JavaScript unit tests are run as part of the build process (`grunt dev`).
 They can also be run manually using `grunt test`.

+Code coverage reports are generated after running the unit tests.
+They are available at http://localhost:8000/coverage